Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 # Output files
 ## NetCDF output Files
-Atlantis generates a number of netCDF output files that contain spatial information such as the biomass of functional groups in boxes and layers.
-The netCDF files do not follow the normal gridded netCDF structure that people are used to as the Atlantis model is a box model, not a grid model.
-The normal packages such as [ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html) will not work with Atlantis output netCDF files.
-To read these outputs you can use your own code or one of the tools developed for these type of outputs [Tools](Supporting-software).
+Atlantis generates a number of NetCDF output files that contain spatial information such as the biomass of functional groups in boxes and layers.
+The NetCDF files do not follow the normal gridded NetCDF structure that people are used to as the Atlantis model is a box model, not a grid model.
+The normal packages such as [ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html) will not work with Atlantis output NetCDF files.
+To read these outputs you can use your own code or one of the tools developed for these type of outputs [Tools](#supporting-software).
 *  **biol.nc**
 This 3D (time, box, layer) contains snapshots of the tracers in the model at given time frequencies in each box and layer.
 *  **biolTOT.nc**